sornekian/sornekian/README.md

 ### I'm a Psychologist turned Coder!

 - 🤓 I decided to switch gears and plug into software engineering!
-- ✨ 2024 Goals: Enhance my skills to be the very best I can be.
+- ✨ 2024 Goals: Enhance my skills to be the very best developer I can be.
-- 🎾 Fun fact: I love playing tennis, buidling computers and trying out new games!
+- 🎾 Fun fact: I love playing tennis and buidling computers!

 #### Connect with me